Northcoast Bus & Coach

-Northcoast Bus & Coach is a former Australian bus bodybuilder in Caloundra.
+Northcoast Bus & Coach was an Australian bus bodybuilder in Caloundra.

 History

 Northcoast Bus & Coach was formed in 1985 by former GBW employees Wayne Smith and Daryl Wells from premises in Maroochydore.
-The first body completed was on a former Melbourne-Brighton Bus Lines Leyland Leopard for Bellarine Bus Lines.
-In 1990, the business moved to Caloundra.
+The first body completed was on a former Melbourne-Brighton Bus Lines Leyland Leopard for Bellarine Bus Lines.In 1990, the business moved to Caloundra.

+In 1998, a heads of agreement was signed for Greyhound Pioneer Australia to purchase a shareholding in the business.
+It was never completed, with Greyhound electing to establish Queensland Coach Company instead.

 Among some of the larger orders were a batch of Volvo B12Rs for the Australian Defence Force, Scania L113CRLs and L94UBs for Ventura Bus Lines and L94UBs for Metro Tasmania.